 A major difference that this episode carries that none of the previous episodes with Slappy did is unlike how we don't see him actually moving on his own and directly talking to the characters until the end or second half, here we see him doing all this stuff throughout the episode.
 He does act like a lifeless dummy when Jillian takes him in, but before that, we see him interacting with his first slave Jimmie.
 Some may find this to be a downer since Slappy lying around and doing stuff off-screen was scarier than him actually running after his victims, but I don't find it to be a problem considering that we've already seen Slappy in two episodes already, where him just posing as a lifeless dummy until the end would get tedious at this point since we know how he behaves and how he functions.
 Plus they still use that kind of suspense in this episode, just not with Slappy, and I'm sure many of you can already figure out who I'm referring too, but I'll be nice not spoil it for those who haven't figured it out yet.

 The characters in the previous episodes with Slappy were characters who you felt connected too for how likable, and nervous they were of the dummy, and here they're just as good and for the most part well-acted.
-Jillain is a tough and strong character who doesn't take any of Slappy's crap, and the actress playing her does a much better job here of showing fear than she as Stephanie did in the episode "The Headless Ghost" (not to say that her performance wasn't fun to watch).
+Jillain is a tough and strong character who doesn't take any of Slappy's crap, and the actress playing her does a much better job here of showing fear than she did as Stephanie in the episode "The Headless Ghost" (not to say that her performance wasn't fun to watch).
 The kid Harrison is only in the episode to be the fat comic-relief stereotype, but the actor playing him is not only enjoyable, but does come off as more natural compared to most kids in the show who are solely bringing a cartoon like performance based on their character trope (like the bullies, or the snarky rebellious kid).
 The most interesting one of the cast of characters is Slappy's first victim Jimmie O'James, where you're curious to know about his past before finding Slappy, his relationship with Slappy, and what else he's assisted him with, just by his interaction with Slappy, how he fearfully describes him to Jillain, and where he lives.
 As for Katie, while the character is fine and almost as interesting as Jimmie, the actress playing her is not bad, but it's not the best either.
 I do buy into her odd obsession with her doll, and she has a cute presence that doesn't feel sugar coated, but her line delivery and scared reactions just feels rather rushed half of the time, as if she's not given time to express the character's fears properly.
 In the previous two Slappy episodes, the roles of the parents were given enough character and time for them to stand out and bring a real sense of a family relationship with the leading characters; but the parents here, as fitting as the actors are for their roles they’re barley in it, which is not really a criticism since the story is focused on where it should be, but more of an observation of the difference in the Slappy episode formula.
 Though they still leave the kids alone on a dark in stormy where Slappy is able to get them, so they're not too different in terms of actions from these typical characters.

 The one final thing for me to talk about without getting into spoiler territory is the twist endings.
 Instead of having 1 or 2 twists, this episode has 3, that all start out when the characters hide in the basement.
 The first twist even though it caught me off guard as a kid, it's very predictable.
 But the build-up to it was satisfying (if not acted too well) and how it’s revealed just keeps you off guard, as we get something that's both freaky and yet funny at the same time.
 The second twist involves the reveal of Slappy's true intention, and my reaction to it is the same reaction that I have about the wicked Aunt's motivation in "An Old Story", that's silly, but still pretty messed up.
 The third and final twist is the episode's last scare after when everything seems all as well, is in my opinion the scariest out of the previous endings in the Slappy episodes, that scared me as a kid, and still creeps me out now.